Text by CLOT Magazine

 MODE is an annual series of artist-curated sonic and interdisciplinary events at distinct locations, staged in collaboration with organisations across London.
-Last year programme was curated by Oscar-winning composer Ryuichi Sakamoto and was one of the celebrated experimental events in the city.
-For MODE 2019, which will run from 18th September until 6th October, Laurel Halo has taken the duties.
+Last year’s programme was curated by Oscar-winning composer Ryuichi Sakamoto and was one of the celebrated experimental events in the city.
+Laurel Halo has taken the duties for MODE 2019, which will run from September 18 to October 6.

-Lauren is an artist that over the years has established as a distinct innovative voice with an extensive and diverse range of musical references that she combines with rigorous and uncompromising ideas to her writing and production that challenge conventional sonic archetypes.
-Halo has selected a series of artists that conform a diverse mix of experimental music, performance and visual art come together.
-Lauren explains that: “For MODE, I wanted to invite artists who inspire through the clarity and urgency of their own unique perspectives, as well as representing various cities and sounds to which I am aesthetically beholden.
-These artists have informed my own practice; to me, they drive the conversation forward about what music and art can be.”
+Lauren is an artist that, over the years, has established as a distinct innovative voice with an extensive and diverse range of musical references that she combines with rigorous and uncompromising ideas to her writing and production that challenge conventional sonic archetypes.
+Halo has selected a series of artists that conform to a diverse mix of experimental music, performance and visual art come together.
+Lauren explains that: For MODE, I wanted to invite artists who inspire through the clarity and urgency of their own unique perspectives, as well as representing various cities and sounds to which I am aesthetically beholden.
+These artists have informed my own practice; to me, they drive the conversation forward about what music and art can be.

-Further highlights include a performance of Eliane Radigue’s Occam Ocean by Carol Robinson, Julia Eckhardt, Yannick Guédon and Bertrand Gauguet at St. Michael and All Angels Church on 24th September.
+Further highlights include a performance of Eliane Radigue’s Occam Ocean by Carol Robinson, Julia Eckhardt, Yannick Guédon and Bertrand Gauguet at St. Michael and All Angels Church on September 24.

-MODE is produced by Thirty Three Thirty-Three (33-33), a co-operative founded in 2016 to promote exploratory and experimental music and arts around the globe, engaging with the rapidly changing social and material conditions of contemporary culture.
-And since then they have been bringing some of the most exciting events in the experimental scene in London with initiatives like MODE and St Johns Sessions in Clapton.
+MODE is produced by Thirty-Three Thirty-Three (33-33), a co-operative founded in 2016 to promote exploratory and experimental music and arts around the globe, engaging with the rapidly changing social and material conditions of contemporary culture.
+And since then, they have been bringing some of the most exciting events in the experimental scene in London with initiatives like MODE and St Johns Sessions in Clapton.